Lake Hopatcong: Lake management

 Lake Hopatcong is shared by two counties (Sussex and Morris) and four boroughs and townships (Mount Arlington, Hopatcong, Jefferson Township, and Roxbury Township).

 At some point in the 20th century, decisions about lake management were shaped by the state-funded Lake Hopatcong Regional Planning Board, which made recommendations to the state.
 Made up of representatives from each town, county, and the state, the board proved ineffective.
 Weeds proliferated, water quality declined, and recreation suffered.

-In January 2001, Governor of New Jersey Christine Whitman signed a bill to create the Lake Hopatcong Commission, a state-funded governing body with an annual budget to maintain, upgrade and protect the lake.
+In January 2001, Governor of New Jersey Christie Whitman signed a bill to create the Lake Hopatcong Commission, a state-funded governing body with an annual budget to maintain, upgrade and protect the lake.
 The commission consists of 11 members: a representative from Morris county, Sussex county, Hopatcong, Jefferson Twp, Mount Arlington, and Roxbury Twp, and five state members, including one from the Department of Environmental Protection and one from Community Affairs.
 The chairperson of the commission and two other public members are appointed by the governor.

 But the commission has seen annual budget cuts since its inception, and has provided little more than weed harvesting services.
 In 2012, the state took over the weed harvesting services through Hopatcong State Park.
 The Lake Hopatcong Commission was not provided state funding for 2013 and now operates solely on grants.
 The commission administrator was laid off on December 21, 2012, and administrative responsibilities for grants are managed by Jefferson Township.